 2. Edit Registration Pages With Elementor

-This way, your site will apply the new design whenever someone views your membership registration forms.
-You can also edit the other standard pages (account, thank you) in a similar fashion.
+Configuring the display settings to Memberships and All will apply the new design whenever a user views your membership registration forms.
+You can edit the other standard pages (account and thank you) similarly.

 3. Include and Edit MemberPress Forms